Single-Member LLC vs. Multi-Member LLC: How to Choose in 2024

 With a single-member LLC, you own the full rights to the business venture.
 You’re in charge of making business decisions, investing, and overseeing all business operations.

-Single-member LLCs offer flexibility and efficient management.
+A single-member LLC offers flexibility and efficient management.
 When you register your business as a single-member LLC, you gain personal liability protection.
 Personal liability protection safeguards your personal assets from liability.

 Furthermore, with a single-member LLC, you’ll not be required to issue ownership interests or shares.
 Here’s a quick rundown of the main features of a single-member LLC.